-The relationship among states, national and local governments.
-The organization, function, and operation of the three branches with emphasis on the state and local government.
+Survey of the relationship among American local, state and national governments, and the organization, function, and operation of different levels of government.
 (3 semester hours credit)

 PSYCHOLOGY

 PSY 1513 GENERAL PSYCHOLOGY

 An introduction to the scientific study of human behavior and mental processes.
 This includes history and theories of psychology, research methods, biological bases of behavior, the principles of learning, personality and abnormal behavior.
 (3 semester hours credit)